tralfamadude/pdf_trio/data_prep/bert_data_prep/README.md

 'research', they are added to the kill list.
 This makes it possible to decouple the exceptions from the gathering of random PDFs for 'other'.

-For internal provenance reasons, an optional, additional research PDF directory is supported.
+For internal provenance reasons, an optional, additional research PDF directory is supported on the command line.

 ##                       Train (Fine-Tune) BERT
 We are using run_classifier.py from BERT to train (fine-tune, actually) the classifier.